flben233/tyu-disk/README.md

 # TyuDiskMark

+A tool that provides performance results comparable to CrystalDiskMark.

 ## Usage

 Note: You need to replace the file name according to the releases page and your architecture.
 It's `linux-amd64` currently.